Christianity and Gay Marriage

 The idea of today's Christians upholding the “Biblical Definition of Marriage" is almost absurd when one looks at the history of marriage in Scripture.
 Biblical marriages included polygamy (numerous accounts), assigning slave marriages (Exodus 21:4), prisoners of war (Numbers 31:1-18, Deut.
 21:11-14), rapists and their victims (Deut.
 22:28–29), and other combinations that would hardly pass muster with today's Christians.
 There are no New Testament laws that forbid polygamy, despite its existence in Scripture and the world during the time of Christ.

 Takeaway point: Some examples of marriage in the Bible do not resemble marriage today.

 The evolution of marriage

 Contrary to Chief Justice John Robert's statement in his Obergefell v.
 Hodges dissent that gay marriage has never existed before, the fact remains that there are documented instances of marriages between people of the same sex in Medieval Christian Europe.
 Although some of these relationships are assumed to have had a romantic basis, others were likely about financial matters.
-Regardless of motivation, the fact that these were marriages is well documented.
+Regardless of motivation, the fact that these were marriages is documented.
 Other examples of same-sex marriage, and those of a clearer romantic nature appear in ancient Greece and Rome, ancient Mesopotamia, ancient China and some early Native Americans tribes.

 Takeaway point: The definition of marriage has changed over time, and has even included same-sex marriages in the past.